Jorai33/mean-stack-platform/README.md

-Finance management platform for small businesses developed with the MEAN stack.
+Finance management platform for small businesses developed using the MEAN stack.

 Currently under development.